Spyderisk/.github/profile/README.md

 build critical systems that are unknowable, and so we need to apply mathematics to delineate the risks in these unknowable systems.

-Socio-technical-physical is a term that encapsulates the interconnectedness of the modern world. *Social* aspects include legal and policy requirements;
+"Socio-technical-physical" relates to the interconnectedness of the modern world. *Social* aspects include legal and policy requirements;
 *technical* components include information technology networks and machine learning/artificial intelligence; while examples of *physical systems* include